danvk/webdiff/README.md

 And to the real pypi:

     poetry publish

+You can publish pre-release versions to pypi by adding "bN" to the version number.

 See [pypirc][] and [poetry][] docs for details on setting up tokens for pypi.